-With a new generation of enterprising and enthused thinkers and ‘do-ers’ coming of age, Nepal’s business and entrepreneurial eco-system is vibrant like never before.
+May 8, 2017-With a new generation of enterprising and enthused thinkers and ‘do-ers’ coming of age, Nepal’s business and entrepreneurial eco-system is vibrant like never before.

 Gone are the days when one waited for the government, concerned authorities, consumer groups or large business houses to identify problems everyday people are struggling with in order to have those problems addressed.

 Today, young entrepreneurs and visionaries are seizing the initiative to bring innovative solutions to persistent problems that plague our everyday lives.

 With that in mind, STARTUPSNepal—a platform that serves a bridge between innovators, investors and consumers—recently concluded the Udhyami Seed Camp, a business skills training program designed to turn “Idea-preneurs”, as the organisers call fledgling innovators, into Entrepreneurs.